China Illustrata

-Author and publisher
+Author

 Athanasius Kircher was a polymath who published around 40 major works in the field of both the humanities and the sciences.
 He was based at the Jesuits' College in Rome, where he had access to many reports that Chinese-based missionaries sent back to the Jesuits' administrative offices.
-The accessibility to essential material, as well as Kircher's vast interest in Chinese language and culture, gave the impulse to present the unknown East in one comprehensive volume of 237 pages.
+The accessibility to essential material, as well as Kircher's vast interest in Chinese language and culture, gave the impulse to present the then-unknown Eastern Asia in one comprehensive volume of 237 pages.
 The scholar was therefore considered an expert on China, although he had never visited the country.